barryclark/jekyll-now/_posts/2016-3-26-Rotating.md

 title: Rotating convolutions
 ---

-### Exploiting Cyclic Symmetry in Convolutional Neural Networks

-Firstly a quick intoduction an interesting [paper](http://arxiv.org/pdf/1602.02660v1.pdf) by deepmind.

 Given a typical 3x3 matrix of weights, also known as a kernel, we can rotate/flip it in 8 different ways.
 So for each rotation of our matrix we can convolve it with the image thus creating rotational invariance.

+### Exploiting Cyclic Symmetry in Convolutional Neural Networks

+This post is mainly about the work done in this [paper](http://arxiv.org/pdf/1602.02660v1.pdf) by deepmind.

 In my opinion, and in hindsight, this idea makes data augmentation (at least rotating) seem quite silly.
 Reducing the amount of parameters required to learn each rotational orientation of a feature, seems to me, to be a big improvement.
 The idea of weight tying seems to be particularly powerful and the more you constrain your model the easier it is to learn.